unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/ListFeed.md

  - You'll learn how to use a feed to asynchronously request this data from the service.
  - How to display the data on the UI
  - How to use the `FeedView` control to display the data and automatically respond to the current feed status.
- - Customize the `FeedView` to use a different template when awaiting data from the service
  - Use a refresh button to retrieve the latest weather data on-demand.

 ## Create the Model